Baby bath basics: A parent's guide

 Wash your newborn's hair if it seems dirty or your baby develops cradle cap — a common condition characterized by scaly patches on the scalp.

 Supporting your baby's head and shoulders with your free hand, gently massage a drop of mild baby shampoo into your baby's scalp.
 Rinse the shampoo with a damp washcloth or directly under the faucet, cupping one hand across your baby's forehead to keep suds out of his or her eyes.
-If your baby has cradle cap, loosen the scales with a soft-bristled baby brush or toothbrush before rinsing off the shampoo.

 Do I need a special type of soap?